 On November 11, 2019, at 11:00, the current President of Croatia, Kolinda Grabar-Kitarović, presented her program for the upcoming presidential elections in Croatia.
 While she was already, at least informally, campaigning, this announcement marks the more concrete kick-off of her campaign.

 The time and date were not selected accidentally.
-At the same time and date in 2014, Grabar-Kitarović announced her program for the first time she ran for a President of Croatia.
+At the same time and date in 2014, Grabar-Kitarović announced her program for the first time she ran for President of Croatia.

 According to the latest polls, Grabar-Kitarović is still a leading candidate beating her major opponents – Zoran Milanović, Miroslav Škoro, and Mislav Kolakušić.